 - when the loss was first discovered

-- exactly how loss occurred
+- exactly how loss or injury occurred

 - Make a complete list of all damaged items (including make, model, and serial number).